-One of the easiest to grow and the most efficient air purifiers.
-Sansevieria, also known as the snake plant, or Mother-in-Law's Tongue is a must for many households.
-It will grow almost anywhere in the home, surviving happily in lower light than other plants, and will put up with some neglect when it comes to watering.
-The upright habit of the Snake Plant makes it quite an architectural plant too, perfect for modern dwellings.
+The most efficient of the air purifiers, Sansevieria trifasciata var. laurentii (also known as the snake plant or Mother-in-Law's Tongue) is a must for many households.
+It grows almost anywhere in the home, surviving happily in areas of lower light and putting up with some neglect when it comes to watering.
+The upright habit of the Snake Plant gives it an architectural quality too, perfect for modern decor.

-Not only a stunning plant to have in the house, The peace lily helps remove benzene, formaldehyde, trichloroethylene, toluene and xylene from the air, all of which can be found in everyday household products.
-Requiring very little in the way of attention, place a peace lily away from direct sunlight where it can be enjoyed and let it do its work for you!
+Not only an elegant plant to enjoy in your home, the Spathiphyllum 'Torelli' , or Peace Lily helps remove benzene, formaldehyde, trichloroethylene, toluene and xylene from the air, all of which can be found in everyday household products.
+Requiring very little by way of attention, position your Peace Lily away from direct sunlight and let it get to work!

-Houseplants that prefer their soil to be kept damp or like to be misted weekly will often thrive in kitchens and bathrooms where the humidity is more often higher than the rest of the house due to steam from baths, showers and cooking.
-These plants will look amazing in an often quite bare bathroom and certainly add a touch of softness to the most utilitarian of areas.
+Houseplants that prefer their soil to be kept damp, or those that like to be misted weekly, will often thrive in kitchens and bathrooms where humidity levels are higher than the rest of the house.
+These houseplants look amazing in minimalist bathrooms, and add a touch of warmth and personality to the most utilitarian areas of your home.

-Ferns love damp conditions and so will readily thrive in both kitchens and bathrooms where they'll absorb the humid air and produce magnificent fronds that almost have a prehistoric feel to them.
-The will sit happily on a shelf away from the window and certainly add character to any room!
+Ferns love damp conditions and so will readily thrive in kitchens and bathrooms where they'll absorb the humid air.
+Producing magnificent, textural fronds with a prehistoric feel, these ancient plants prefer a spot out of direct sunlight.

 No piece on indoor plants would be complete with mentioning orchids.
-They're hard to beat for the pleasure of seeing the stunning blooms, the arching stems and the complete grace and beauty of these wonderful houseplants.
-Orchids are possibly one of the most exotic blooms available to us and yet are not as difficult to look after as many people believe.
-Well worth having one on display for the pleasure it will bring to you every time you see it.
+Their long-lasting elegant blooms are hard to beat, along with graceful arching stems and a delicate scent.
+Possibly one of the most exotic blooms available, they’re not as difficult to look after as many people believe.